mattvenn/esp8266/workshop/handout.md

 * tools->port = the correct port on your system

-Press the Upload button and also press the button on the ESP8266 board
+Press the Upload button and also press the button on the ESP8266 board Loading our new firmware will overwrite the previous AT firmware.

 If you have problems, [this guide can help you get things connected](https://www.arduino.cc/en/Guide/HomePage)

 ## Advanced tasks

+* Take a look at the [documentation for the Arduino ESP libraries](https://github.com/esp8266/Arduino/blob/esp8266/hardware/esp8266com/esp8266/doc/reference.md)
 * Flash a more complicated pattern
 * Add a button
 * Use the ADC (max voltage 1v)